waggle-sensor/data-tools/slice-date-range/README.md

 ## Usage

-This tool takes a project and extracts the `dates/YYYY-MM-DD.csv.gz` files for each date-wise chunk from `data.csv.gz`.
+This tool takes a project and creates a `project_dir/dates/YYYY-MM-DD.csv.gz` file for each date-wise chunk from `data.csv.gz`.

 ```
 $ ./split-into-dates.py project_dir